Katamori/php-web-projects-2017/README.md

 Technical info:

-    - the site contains *very little* HTML content and almost entirely lacks CSS so far
+- the site contains *quite little* HTML content and almost entirely lacks CSS so far
     - the reason behind it is that currently I'm focusing on backend functionality with all my capacities
 - sessions defined by myself are stored in $_SESSION['custom']

 Descriptions themselves:

 - index.php has the obvious function: that is a main page.
     - it's fairly possible I'll make it back to a simple plain HTML as I have no need to use php there.

-    - currently, index.php also contains two login forms instead of redirect.
+- login.php contains two login forms to various services
+    - login forms do not appear if according to the session variables, the user is logged in

 - the original project contains a "php" folder as well, which is ignored by Git by security reasons.
     - a "keys.php" file must exist here, though, otherwise certain features won't work
         - I'm definitely to add some description about it in the future

+- /html_blocks contains code parts to be echoed by php under certain sufficient conditions
+    - currently it contains only two login forms to be loaded later

 - /hostinger folder contains the stuff I design to be used from remote access at katamori.16mb.com
     - index.php contains a login form that sends database login info to "/hostinger/redirect.php"